Miracle of Calanda

 The Miracle of Calanda is an event that allegedly took place in Calanda, Spain in 1640, according to 17th century documents.
-The documents state that a young farmer's leg was restored to him after having been amputated two and a half years earlier.
-This event is described in detail in the book Il Miracolo by Vittorio Messori.
+The documents state that a young farmer's leg was miraculously restored to him after having been amputated two and a half years earlier.
+This event is described in detail in the book Il Miracolo by Christian author and journalist Vittorio Messori.
 The following article is principally based on the account in Messori's book.